KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 Press Coffee, Crepes, and Cocktails... oh my, this berries crepe was absolutely delicious.
 I had a banana bread latte too that was chef's kiss.
 ![](djangocon-us-2024-recap-images/press-crepe-company-berries.jpg)

-Centerfest... nice visual metaphor taken along the side of the conference hotel during Centerfest
+I've always wanted one of these!
+A nice visual metaphor taken along the side of the conference hotel during Centerfest Fine Art Festival.
 ![](djangocon-us-2024-recap-images/butterfly.jpg)

 Unscripted rooftop pool